 Through a visit to an iconic London venue, such as the Tower of London, the Barbican, or St Paul’s Cathedral, Young City Poets helps to inspire pupils to write poetry of their own.

-The project starts with a free full day of CPD with participating teachers, on how to use cultural venues to inspire writing.
-They will also receive a year’s membership to the National Literacy Trust website.
+The project starts with a free full day of CPD with participating teachers on how to use cultural venues to inspire writing.
+Teachers also receive a year’s membership to the National Literacy Trust website.

 2019-2020 is the fifth year of the Young City Poets programme, with forty-five schools and nine cultural venues across London taking part.

 If you are interested in taking part next year please fill out the expression of interest form.